openhab/openhab-addons/bundles/org.openhab.binding.opensprinkler/README.md

 ## Channels

-The following channels are supported by the station thing.
+The following channel is supported by the station thing.

 | Channel Type ID | Item Type |    | Description                                             |
 |-----------------|-----------|----|---------------------------------------------------------|